-Our school is very small; our children's needs are highlighted and recognised amongst the adult within the school as appropriate.
-The extra pastoral support offered to children and families is provide through the Paddington House team, Kerry Westbrook and within the weekly Bubble Time sessions.
+Our school is very small; our children's needs are highlighted and recognised amongst the adults within the school as appropriate.
+The extra pastoral support offered to children and families is provided through access to Kerry Westbrook (school councillor) and within the weekly Bubble Time sessions.
 The views of our children are taken into consideration as part of the School Improvement Plan, the evaluation cycle and the general running of the school daily.